Welding

 hard hat

-A lightweight, protective head covering used to protect the head from impacts, bumps, and electrical shock.
-Hard hats have a shock-absorbing lining with a headband and straps that suspend the shell away from the skull.
+A lightweight, protective head covering, usually made of plastic, used to protect the head from impacts, bumps, and electric shock.
+Hard hats have a shock-absorbing lining with a headband and straps that suspend the shell away from the skull and provide ventilation.

 hazard assessment

 A written, formal appraisal of the safety risks that exist within a workplace.
-A hazard assessment is often used to determine appropriate types of PPE.
+A hazard assessment is often performed by a safety team to identify what types of PPE are necessary.

 hazards

 A source of danger or possible injury.
-Hazards can be physical hazards like falling objects or health hazards like chemical exposures.
+Hazards can be physical hazards, such as falling objects, or health hazards like chemical exposures.

 hearing conservation program

-A formal program that consists of several standards intended to prevent worker hearing loss.
-A hearing conservation program must include noise evaluations, hearing tests, and hearing protection.
+HCP.
+A formal program implemented in a workplace to prevent hearing damage and loss.
+A hearing conservation program must include noise evaluations, hearing testing, and hearing protection.

 leather

-A fabric made from cow hide that offers a natural resistance to heat and flames.
-Leather is often used as a material for welding protective clothing.
+A material made from animal hide that is naturally resistant to heat and flames.
+Leather is often used in protective clothing and PPE for welding.

 leggings